 The ocean is full of mysteries and stories.
-These stories have been experienced, created and propagated by seafarers since the time immemorial.
-One such mystery that has befuddled the world is the mystery of the Devil’s Sea or also known the Dragon’s Triangle.
+These stories have been experienced, created, and propagated by seafarers since time immemorial.
+One such mystery that has befuddled the world is the mystery of the Devil’s Sea or also known as the Dragon’s Triangle.

 What is the Devil’s Sea?